-There is also a barge that runs from the south end to the north end of Pitt Lake that will take equipment including cars and trucks from one end to the other.
+A barge that runs from the south end to the north end of Pitt Lake will take cars, trucks, and other equipment from one end to the other.
 At the north end of the lake there is a large wharf and loading facilities for cars or trucks.
-From this loading facility there is a very wide good all year gravel road running straight north up the Pitt River Valley.
+From this loading facility there is a very wide all year gravel road running straight north up the Pitt River Valley.
 This road runs through the properties from south to north giving access to all properties.
 There is a logging road that runs from Squamish east to the adjacent valley of the Pitt River Valley.
 These roads could one day interconnect.
-At one time there was a rumor that a highway would be built along side Pitt Lake up through the Pitt River Valley joining Vancouver to Squamish & Whistler giving people an alternate and faster route than the Sea to Sky Highway.
+At one time there was a rumor that a new highway would be built along side Pitt Lake up through the Pitt River Valley joining Vancouver to Whistler giving people an alternate and faster route to Whistler.